Project

 Clean Shutdown

-Added by William Fisher over 13 years ago
+Added by William Fisher about 14 years ago

 How do you recommend we handle shutdown of our embedded device in order to ensure the consistency of the Linux file system and anything else needed for a clean reboot?